Camp Atterbury-Muscatatuck: Indiana National Guard Installation: Modern Camp Atterbury

 Camp Atterbury remained dormant until the 1960s.
 On 31 December 1968, the U.S. Army discontinued its use as a federal military installation.
 The Indiana National Guard assumed oversight of the camp in January 1969.
 From the 1970s through the 1990s, the camp supported the Indiana National Guard and its missions during the Vietnam War, Operation Desert Shield, and the Gulf War's Operation Desert Storm.

 Originally encompassing about 40352 acre the military training site has been reduced to approximately 30000 acre.
 During the 1960s the Indiana Department of Natural Resources leased more than 6000 acre of land within Camp Atterbury to establish the Atterbury State Fish and Wildlife Area.
-Other acreage has been leased to the Atterbury Job Corps, the U.S. Department of Labor, the Johnson County, Indiana, Parks Department, and Hoosier Park.
+Other acreage has been leased to the Atterbury Job Corps, the U.S. Department of Labor, the Johnson County, Indiana Parks Department, and Hoosier Park.

 The installation also gained importance following the September 11, 2001 attacks, when it served as a National Guard training facility.
 The Camp Atterbury Joint Maneuver Training Center (CAJMTC) was activated in February 2003.
 Since 2003 thousands of regular and reserve forces have trained at the camp prior to their deployment to Afghanistan, Iraq, Kosovo and other locations around the world.
 Camp Atterbury is one of two National Guard bases with this mission; Camp Shelby in Mississippi is the other.
 Since 2009 Camp Atterbury has also trained thousands of civilians from the Inter-Agency and U.S. Department of Defense in the "DoD Civilian Expeditionary Workforce" program as they prepare to mobilize in support of stability operations in Iraq, Afghanistan, and Kuwait.
-Naval Air Systems Command sent Dr. Stephen Berrey, its first Acquisition Program Manager-Logistics (APML) civilian employee, to attend the DoD Civilian Expeditionary Workforce training program at Camp Atterbury.
-Dr. Berrey (Class of 10-08) graduated from the program on 26 August 2010, and immediately deployed to Iraq during Operation Iraqi Freedom.